-Use the photocopy machine (teacher candidates should learn all sign-up procedures or other checks associated with making copies) Visit and observe other classrooms (we encourage you to consult with your mentor about which classrooms to visit, including other teachers in the content area, and if possible, to observe some of the students with whom you work in other content area classes; and if there is a fellow teacher candidate in the building, we encourage teacher candidates to visit each other's classrooms) week o their n courage teacher candidates to spend additional time at their placement site during the first of school to support a successful start of the school year.
-Teacher candidates should work with nentors to develop a plan for the week or so before school officially opens.
-During this week, hould expect to spend 15-20 hours at their placement engaged in the following activities: assisting their mentor teacher in preparing the classroom for the year attending school-based faculty and team/PLC meetings discussing yearlong instructional planning with their mentor becoming familiar with the curriculum associated with their mentor's teaching assignment ORS: Discuss a schedule with the teacher candidate that will satisfy the practicum requirement ase II, your needs, the L&C course schedule, and the following expectations: Establish a regular conference period with the teacher candidate.
+☐ Use the photocopy machine (teacher candidates should learn all sign-up procedures or other cl associated with making copies) iecks ☐ Visit and observe other classrooms (we encourage you to consult with your mentor about whice classrooms to visit, including other teachers in the content area, and if possible, to observe some the students with whom you work in other content area classes; and if there is a fellow teacher candidate in the building, we encourage teacher candidates to visit each other's classrooms) ne of We encourage teacher candidates to spend additional time at their placement site during the five week of school to support a successful start of the school year.
+Teacher candidates should wortheir mentors to develop a plan for the week or so before school officially opens.
+During this week should expect to spend 15-20 hours at their placement engaged in the following activities k with veek, assisting their mentor teacher in preparing the classroom for the year attending school-based faculty and team/PLC meetings discussing yearlong instructional planning with their mentor □ becoming familiar with the curriculum associated with their mentor's teaching assignment MENTORS: Discuss a schedule with the teacher candidate that will satisfy the practicum requir for Phase II, your needs, the L&C course schedule, and the following expectations: ement ☐ Establish a regular conference period with the teacher candidate.
 This is possibly the most important thing you can do for your teacher candidate during this phase.
-This could be two 15-minute periods during your prep period or before or after school, or any other regular period of time (at least 30 minutes per week) when you and the teacher candidate protect time to meet face-to-face specifically to discuss issues related to teaching Try to obtain a mailbox for the teacher candidate, or have the teacher candidate's name added to your box.
-Check with your school regarding the procedures for teacher candidates to sign in and out of the building.
-If at all possible, please arrange to provide a desk for your teacher candidate and a place for their coat, books, etc. Introduce the teacher candidate to all students as a co-teacher Show the teacher candidate how to use the school's attendance system Help the teacher candidate become acquainted with the school's grading requirements.
-If permitted, teacher candidates may enter grades in the school's system; they are encouraged to keep their own computer system or gradebook as back-up Support the teacher candidate in learning the names of students in their "primary" observation class (the one in which they will begin teaching in November/December), so they can tell who is absent without a seating chart.
+This could be two 15-minute per during your prep period or before or after school, or any other regular period of time (at least 3 minutes per week) when you and the teacher candidate protect time to meet face-to-face spectodiscuss issues related to teaching iods 0 Try to obtain a mailbox for the teacher candidate, or have the teacher candidate's name added box.
+Check with your school regarding the procedures for teacher candidates to sign in and out building.
+If at all possible, please arrange to provide a desk for your teacher candidate and a pla their coat, books, etc. of the ☐ Introduce the teacher candidate to all students as a co-teacher ☐ Show the teacher candidate how to use the school's attendance system Help the teacher candidate become acquainted with the school's grading requirements.
+If perm teacher candidates may enter grades in the school's system; they are encouraged to keep their computer system or gradebook as back-up Support the teacher candidate in learning the names of students in their "primary" observation (the one in which they will begin teaching in November/December), so they can tell who is absorbed without a seating chart.
 Teacher candidates get to know students by working with them in the classroom (small groups, taking attendance, entering grades, and returning student work) Introduce the teacher candidate to other teachers, the administration, and staff.
-If you work with students who receive services for special needs, please introduce teacher candidates to the teachers and staff who provide these services Recommend colleagues the teacher candidate should visit.
-We encourage them to observe other teachers in the content area, and if possible, to observe some of the students with whom they work in other content area classes.
-If you can talk with the candidate about what they observed, all the better
+If you work we students who receive services for special needs, please introduce teacher candidates to the tea and staff who provide these services Recommend colleagues the teacher candidate should visit.
+We encourage them to observe oth teachers in the content area, and if possible, to observe some of the students with whom they other content area classes.
+If you can talk with the candidate about what they observed, all the work in